Portuguese conquest of Ceuta: Aftermath

+After the Muslim capitulation, the Portuguese were met by the Genoese merchant community of Ceuta, as the city had been the center of Genoese trade in the Maghreb for the past two centuries.

 On the 21st of August the Portuguese consecrated the main mosque into the city's cathedral.
+King John offered the honours of the day to Henry and wished to knight him first, but on request of the prince his two brothers were knighted first in order of birth.
+It was the first Christian ceremony carried out in the newly consecrated temple.
 The Portuguese later found in its minaret two bells, which had previously been plundered by pirates from a Portuguese church in Lagos.
 Ceuta was constituted into a diocese, and the English Franciscan confessor of late Queen Philippa, friar Aymar d'Aurillac was appointed first bishop of Ceuta.
 That night was spent in careful watchfulness, and the morning of 22 of August was stormy with rain and hail.

 The looting of the city was immense, though still less profitable than king John had expected.
+The plunder in gems, stuffs and drugs was great enough to make the common soldiers disregard other things like "great jars of oil and honey and spices and all provisions" which were thrown out into the streets and later swept away by a heavy rain.
 The Count of Barcelos Dom Afonso plundered more than 600 columns of marble and alabaster from the palace of Salah ben Salah and other buildings, along with an entire vaulted roof built with elaborate gilt work from a town square, for his residence in Portugal.